Wetherspoon targets sales boost with cheap breakfast and coffee

 Many British pubs are investing heavily to extend opening hours, revamp menus and sell more tea, coffee and breakfasts to tap growing demand for casual dining, as supermarkets steal more of the alcohol market by cutting prices.

-Coffee has been particularly popular with chains such as Starbucks, Cafe Nero and Costa Coffee vying with pubs, supermarkets and fast food outlets for a share of a sector estimated at 7 billion pounds ($10 billion).
+Coffee has been particularly popular with chains such as Starbucks, Cafe Nero and Costa Coffee vying with pubs, supermarkets and fast food outlets for a share of a sector estimated at 7 billion pounds.

 "It is a growing market and we think it is time to up the ante," Wetherspoon founder and Chairman Tim Martin told Reuters.